 3. MLOps & Automation

 Many enterprises launch AI pilots—but only a fraction reach production at scale.
-Common blockers include:
+Fragmented data systems and high infrastructure costs remain the primary blockers.